c6g4/katacoda/docker-run/step3.md

 By default docker does not delete a container when it is stopped.

+`docker run -d --name hello busybox echo 'Hello, world!'`{{execute interrupt}}

 So you can start it again later, the logs aren't lost, etc.

-Run this a few times:
+Now run this a few times:

 `docker start hello`{{execute interrupt}}

-Now see how the logs append each time:
+You can see how the logs append each time:

 `docker logs hello`{{execute interrupt}}